repla-app/repla-app.github.io/_posts/2020-01-13-repla-use-cases.md

 ![Search](/assets/2020-01-13-search.png)

 The Repla Search plugin displays the results of a `grep` search rendered as HTML with the matching filenames as hyperlinks.
 Following a link for a filename opens that file in the default app for that file type.
-More interactive features will be added later, such as [outliner](https://en.wikipedia.org/wiki/Outliner) functionality allowing each file's matches to be collapsed, to for example only see the list of filenames with matches, or only leave the files you're interested in expanded.
+More interactive features can be added later, such as [outliner](https://en.wikipedia.org/wiki/Outliner) functionality allowing each file's matches to be collapsed, for example to only see the list of filenames with matches, or only leave the files you're interested in expanded.

 ## Markdown